 Congregations and other employers within the diocese are encouraged to provide short-term and long-term disability insurance benefits for full-time lay employees.
-These benefits are available for purchase from The Church Pension Fund.
-Parishes and employers are strongly encouraged to discuss short- and long-term disability benefits with all employees, both clergy and lay, at the beginning of employment so that each employee can take appropriate measures to secure adequate disability coverage.
+These benefits can be made available for purchase by either the employer or lay employee.
+Liberty Mutual Insurance Company is the provider and administrator for the lay benefits.
+Parishes and employers are strongly encouraged to discuss short- and long-term disability benefits with all employees at the beginning of employment so that each employee can take appropriate measures to secure adequate disability coverage.